Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/art.md

 ## Origins

-In their original form, <span lang="ja-Latn">mono-awase</span> were courtly competitions in which various objects were compared as to their qualities or unique attributes:[^awase-term] objects that were judged in these competitions included artefacts such as fans or paintings;[@BrocadeByNight p.
-242] flowers and plants (chrysanthemums, iris roots,[@WorldOfTheShiningPrince p.
-163] wild pinks); animals (insects, song&shy;birds[@WorldOfTheShiningPrince p.
-163]); incense; tea[@AnIntroductionToJapaneseTeaRitual p.
-26]; or — what we are most interested in here — shells.
+Imagine two teams of Japanese courtiers dressed in opposing colours, competing in front of the rest of the court for prestige and influence — being judged not on their martial ability but for their æsthetic sensibility to curate and choose.
+Their goal was to present, with accompanying poem, the best representative of a selected category: flowers, animals, birds, artefacts, or tea.
+These were <span lang="ja-Latn">mono-awase</span> — courtly competitions which formed a central part of aristocratic culture.[^awase-term]

+The idea was simple: players would bring a chosen item and argue for its superior qualities or unique attributes.
+Items that could be judged in these competitions ranged from craftworks such as fans or paintings,[@BrocadeByNight 242] products including various types of incense or tea,[@AnIntroductionToJapaneseTeaRitual 26] through to natural specimens: flowers and plants (particularly chrysanthemums, iris roots,[@WorldOfTheShiningPrince 163] wild pinks), and animals both wild and domesticated (singing insects and songbirds[@WorldOfTheShiningPrince 163]).
+But it is the category of _shells_ which most interests us here, as it would — eventually — lead to <span class="noun" lang="ja-Latn">Hanafuda</span>.

 [^awase-term]: The same terminology of <span lang="ja-Latn">awase</span> was also used for sports such as cock-fighting.[@WorldOfTheShiningPrince p.
 165]

-The competitions were generally organized between two teams, named Left (who started the game, and usually had higher-ranking members)[^lhs] and Right, and consisted of a series of rounds in which each team would present one item at a time, often with accompanying poem.
-Another format involved the presentation of a selection of objects on a miniature artificial garden or island called a <span lang="ja-Latn">suhama</span> (<span lang="ja">洲浜</span>), which was constructed especially for the competition and which could be made out of expensive wood or precious metals.
-The teams were outfitted in different colours — the Left in warm colours, orange or purple, the Right in cool, yellow or blue — and their accompaniments could also be chosen to match the team colours.[@GoldenShells p.
-90]
+These competitions were generally organized between two teams named Left (who initiated the game, and usually was the team with higher-ranking members)[^lhs] and Right.
+The format was a series of rounds in which each team would present one item at a time, often with accompanying poem.
+Another style of game involved the presentation of a selection of objects on a miniature artificial garden or island called a <span lang="ja-Latn">suhama</span> (<span lang="ja">洲浜</span>), which was constructed especially for the competition and which could be made out of expensive wood or precious metals.
+The teams were outfitted in different colours — the Left in warm colours, orange or purple, the Right in cool, yellow or blue — and their accompaniments could also be chosen to match the team colours.[@GoldenShells 90]

 [^lhs]: In Japan, the left-hand side was traditionally considered the dominant or “masculine” side (see the [naming of shells below](#kai-awase-to-kai-oi)), the opposite of European tradition.
 In the <span class="noun" lang="ja-Latn">Heian</span> period, the Minister of the Left (<span lang="ja">左大臣</span>) outranked the Minister of the Right (<span lang="ja">右大臣</span>).